 If you know that a path component is optional and can end up being empty, you can specify an Ignore if Empty token in the Folder Start section.
 When Ignore if Empty is present and a path component ends up being empty, the Folder Start section is ignored.

 All of the sort fields contained in Yate are available as tokens.
 If you are not maintaining the sort fields there may still be times when you want to remove leading articles from a field.
 The Remove Leading Articles token causes a single leading article, if present, to be removed from all subsequent inserted fields.
-The list of articles which are to be removed is defined in the Preferences - Exception Natural Sort Set.
+The list of articles which are to be removed is defined in the Settings - Exception Natural Sort Set.
 To stop removing articles, you can specify a Preserve Leading Articles token.
 For example the following template renames the containing folder to artist - title removing a leading article from the artist metadata:

 ❨Folder Start❩❨Remove Leading Articles❩❨Artist❩❨Preserve Leading Articles❩·-·❨Album❩